erikc5000/deco-mongo/README.md

 #### Mapping documents

-So far, we've looked only at how we define a mapping between a class and a Mongo document.
-To actually map documents, you'll currently have to use a Mapper.
-This is a relatively low-level construct, which is concerned solely with mapping documents.
-To perform inserts, updates, or queries, you'll have to use the MongoDB driver directly.
-Ultimately, you'll have the option of using a Repository, which will encapsulate the MongoDB driver functionality, providing a higher level interface.
-However, the Mapper should still be a useful tool for those who need to work at lower level in order to optimize their use of MongoDB.
+So now that we've covered how to define a mapping between a class and a MongoDB document, it's time to look at how we can apply it.

+At the lowest level, this can be done through the use of a `Mapper` object.

 ```typescript
 const mapper = new Mapper(DogDocument)